 - How data will transform business (TED Talk) – Thought-provoking discussion of the relationship between business strategy and technology.
 Explains why the two long-standing theories of business strategy have become invalidated by the rise of big data.

 - Victor Cheng’s Case Interview Workshop (Video Series) – Some employers like to ask consulting-style “case” questions during the interview.
 This is more common for Data Scientists in business operations, strategy, or analytics roles.
 This is an excellent crash course on tackling case interviews.

 3.4.
 Business Analytics

 Business analytic skills are critical for data scientists in operational roles.
 Python and R will allow you to perform more complex analyses than Excel can, thanks to the flexibility of programming languages.

 After you master the technical tools, building strong domain knowledge will lead to greater business impact.

 - Introduction to Business Analytics (Video) – Short and sweet intro to how businesses use analytics, including case studies.

-- Marketing Metrics and Analytics (Video) - Introduction to common metrics and analytics methods using in marketing.
+- Digital Marketing Metrics & KPI’s Explained (Video) – Introduction to common metrics and analytics methods using in digital marketing.